The best fleece jackets 2023: warm mid layers for your wild adventures

 He has climbed a handful of 6000ers in the Himalayas, 4000ers in the Alps, 14ers in the US, and loves nothing more than a good long-distance wander in the wilderness.
 He climbs when he should be writing, writes when he should be sleeping, has fun always.

-How to choose a fleece jacket
+How to choose the best fleece jacket

 As with almost all outdoor kit, the best fleece jacket for you will depend on a number of factors – not least, when and where will you wear it.
 In addition, though the primary function of a fleece jacket is to provide insulation, this can be balanced with other factors such as weight, bulk, breathability and pack size.